 On the other side of the equation, technological advances are revolutionising the ways we live and work, letting us meet our needs with fewer or different resources.
 The ‘fourth industrial revolution’ is also shifting demand for raw materials such as copper for the electrification of our cities and infrastructure, rare earth elements for our electronic goods, and energy production and storage, to name a few examples.

 On day one of this Studio, participants will consider the multitude of forces that may shape consumer choices over the coming decades, including the cultural, political, economic and ethical drivers influencing communities worldwide.
 On day two, we will apply this analysis to the future of key sectors including transport, housing, energy, and luxury goods, imagining potential ‘future histories’ and their implications today.

-More information on each of the pre-defined problem areas will be updated soon.
+More information about featured speakers and the schedule of the Studio will be updated soon.

 Date and time: 9 October, 1230 - 1730 & 10 October, 0830 - 1300